Minimal Representations of Tropical Rational Functions: Minimal representation and minimal balancing

-Both sides are reduced and represent the same piecewise-linear function, but the right hand side has monomial length $(4,3)$ while the left hand side has monomial length $(3,2)$.
-If we factor $x\odot y\oplus x\oplus y\oplus 0 $ into $(x\oplus 0)\odot (y\oplus 0)$, then the right hand side has factorization length $(3,3)$.
+Both sides are reduced and represent the same PL function, but the right hand side has monomial complexity $(4,3)$ while the left hand side has monomial complexity $(3,2)$.
+If we factor $x\odot y\oplus x\oplus y\oplus 0 $ into $(x\oplus 0)\odot (y\oplus 0)$, then the right hand side has factorization complexity $(3,3)$.
 In whichever case, the left hand side is a shorter representation.
-In fact, it is the unique minimal representation w.r.t. either of the monomial length or the factorization length.
-Minimal representations are not unique, in general, but they are when $d=1$.
+In fact, it is the unique minimal representation w.r.t. either of the monomial complexity or the factorization complexity.
+In general, minimal representations are not unique, but they are when $d=1$. \end{ex}

-\begin{prop} Every tropical rational signomial in one variable has a unique minimal representation up to a translation.
-Namely, if $\vp=g_1\oslash h_1$ and $\vp=g_2\oslash h_2$ are two minimal representations, then $g_1\oslash g_2$ is a linear function.
+\begin{prop} Every tropical rational function in one variable has a unique minimal representation up to a linear function.
+Namely, if $\vp=g_1\oslash h_1$ and $\vp=g_2\oslash h_2$ are two minimal representations, then $g_1\oslash g_2=h_1\oslash h_2$ is a linear function.
 Moreover, a representation for $\vp$ is minimal if and only if its reduced. \end{prop}